A Category-Theoretic Analysis of Conformal Prediction: Further Properties of our Categories

-The monad in Theorem \ref{vietoris-monad} is the classical Vietoris monad \citep{Garner2020_Vietoris}, adapted to the category of compact Hausdorff spaces with compact-valued, upper hemicontinuous correspondences.
-The Eilenberg-Moore category $\mathbf{AlgV}$ of algebras for the Vietoris monad on compact Hausdorff spaces is equivalent to the category $\mathbf{ContLat}$ of continuous lattices with Scott-continuous lattice homomorphisms \citep{Day1975,Wyler1981}.
+By contrast, on the classical category $\mathbf{CHaus}$ (compact Hausdorff spaces with continuous maps), the Vietoris hyperspace $X\mapsto\mathcal K(X)$ together with $T(f)(K)=f[K]$, $\eta(x)=\{x\}$, and $\mu(\mathcal A)=\bigcup_{A\in\mathcal A}A$ defines a \emph{strict} monad \citep{Garner2020_Vietoris}.
+In that classical setting, the Eilenberg-Moore (EM) category of algebras for the Vietoris monad is equivalent to the category $\mathbf{ContLat}$ of continuous lattices with Scott-continuous lattice homomorphisms \cite{Day1975,Wyler1981}.